WOS Mid-Career Advancement Services

 WOS has formed an Industry Advisory Board in conjunction with many of its corporate clients.
 These advisors, along with industry leaders, work with WOS and our chairman and founder Dr. Art Langer, on a number of initiatives, and will help launch this important service, offering ongoing professional development services to both members and organizations that are serious about making the workplace more diverse and inclusive.

-Additionally, WOS has partnered with Teachers College, Columbia University to offer a new credit-bearing advanced certificate program in the Fall of 2021 on Workforce Education & Development that is based on Dr. Langer’s research design.
-This program is geared towards HR/DEI and talent acquisition professionals, but is also a much-needed resource for leadership across the board interested in expanding their diversity and inclusion efforts within their organizations.
+Additionally, WOS has partnered with Teachers College, Columbia University to offer a newly developed credit-bearing advanced certificate program in Workforce Education & Development that is based on Dr. Langer’s research design.
+This program is geared towards HR/DEI and talent acquisition professionals but is also a much-needed resource for leadership across the board interested in expanding their diversity and inclusion efforts within their organizations.

-For more information on the WOS Mid-Career Advancement Services Program, please contact Natalia Sepulveda, Chief of Staff, at Natalia@wforce.org.
+For more information on the WOS Mid-Career Advancement Services Program, please contact us at firstname.lastname@example.org

 A plan of addressing their areas of improvement and expanding their strengths through workshops and coaching